GenesisCare UK Limited – Who we are

 - the number of reports of Modern Slavery and remedial actions taken as a result.

 To date we have not had an issue with a supplier’s modern slavery compliance position.
 If such an issue were to arise then we would look at alternative suppliers and either (depending on the circumstances and nature of the non-compliance) immediately cease dealings with the supplier, or work with that supplier to get the necessary assurances to continue using them.

 All new or updated supply contracts continue to include mandatory anti-slavery compliance terms and all construction projects incorporate adherence to the GenesisCare Anti-Slavery and Human Trafficking Policy as a term of the contract awarded.

 Publication of this Modern Slavery Statement has been delayed by 6 months due to the pressures of coronavirus related activity in the organisation and the focus on ensuring business continuity in a safe and effective environment for all patients and staff.
 During the pandemic, it has been necessary for the organisation to broaden its supply chain and engage with new suppliers on a global scale.
 Despite the difficulties in maintaining continuous supply chains, GenesisCare has required suppliers to conduct business in-line with the organisation’s standard terms and which include compliance with Modern Slavery legislation in the UK.

 Further steps to prevent Modern Slavery in our supply chain

 Our approach to tackling slavery and human trafficking will evolve and strengthen over time.
-We continue to take this issue seriously and we’ll continue to review our approach each year.
+We continue to take this issue seriously and we will continue to review our approach each year.